rbind/blog.jemu.name/content/posts/2017-11-15-create-a-backup-script-for-your-r-packages/index.md

 author: jemus42
 date: '2017-11-15'
 slug: create-a-backup-script-for-your-r-packages
-categories:
+series:
-  - rstats
+  - R
 tags:
-  - packages
+  - Packages
-  - maintenance
+  - Maintenance
-  - backup
+  - Backup
 packages:
   - glue
-enable_mathjax: no
-enable_katex: no
 ---

 So today I was playing around with the `installed.packages()` function, and I thought to myself: